-Rare Golden Walters koru painting fetches over $600k at auction
+Rare Gordon Walters koru painting fetches over $600,000 at auction

 "It was a pretty special work."

-Only one other black-and-white koru painting has ever been sold by the gallery.
+Only one other Walters black-and-white koru painting has ever been sold by the gallery.

 "There's just not many of them around," Plumbly said.

-"I think its the only one that i can recall as good as this that's been at auction in the last 20 years."
+"I think its the only one that I can recall as good as this that's been at auction in the last 20 years."

 READ MORE: